dmyersturnbull/dmyersturnbull.github.io/contents/ref/coding-conventions.md

 #### Optional types

-Do not return `null` or accept `null` as an argument in public methods; Use `Optional<>` instead.
+Do not return `null` or accept `null` as an argument in public methods; use `Optional<>` instead.
-`null` is permitted in private code to improve performance.
+`null` is permitted in non-public code to improve performance.

 #### Collections

-Prefer collections to arrays unless doing so results in significant performance issues.
+Prefer collections to arrays unless doing so causes significant performance issues.

 #### Immutability and records

 Prefer immutable types, and use records for data-carrier-like classes.

+In general:
-Immutable classes must have only `final` fields and must not allow modification (except by reflection);
+Immutable classes must have only `final` fields and should not allow modification (except by reflection);
-Constructors must make defensive copies, and getters must return defensive copies or views.
+constructors should make defensive copies, and getters should return defensive copies or views.
+This may not always be the appropriate choice, such as in places where performance is paramount.

 #### Getters, setters, and builder methods